halawa/edx-person-course-fast/README.md

 These parameters are all placed in the settings file to ensure all parts of the analysis read their same values.
 - min_enrollments_for_course_inclusion: This is used to filter out "playground courses", created for learning studio, for instance.
-Analysis functions that loop over courses fetch a list of course IDs from the enrollments table, and exclude the course if its number of enrollments is lower than this parameter
+Analysis functions that loop over courses fetch a list of course IDs from the enrollments table, and exclude the course if its number of enrollments is lower than this parameter.
+- min_viewers_for_chapter_inclusion: This is used to filter out chapters that haven't gone live, based on how many viewers viewed it.